Zebouski/LFT/README.md

 This addon will not teleport you and your group inside the dungeon.

 ## Public Test Stage ##
-This version is for testing purposes.
-If you encounter any lua errors or other addon problems please take a screenshot and send it to me (Xerron/Er) on Discord with a short explanation of what you were doing when you encountered the problem.
+This version is for testing purposes. <br>
+If you encounter any lua errors or other addon problems please take a screenshot and send it to me (Xerron/Er) on Discord with a short explanation of what you were doing when you encountered the problem breaks your gameplay disable the addon until a new version comes out.

 ## Features ##
 Todo: option to choose: fresh groups only / any groups